satoo-ino/AnimeIRL-ComfyUI-Workflow/README.md

 ## Prompting

-"image1" is the character plate, "image2" is the photo.
+"image1" is the character image, "image2" is the photo.
 The shipped prompt is a good template:

 ```
 Change the background of the image 1, without making any changes to the subject.